Can Drugs Permanently Damage Your Brain?

 Methamphetamine is also a central nervous system stimulant.
 It induces more serious damage to the brain than cocaine because the toxic chemicals that meth contains cause the cells in the frontal lobe, hippocampus, and caudate nucleus to die.

-Since these areas of the brain are responsible for cognitive functions, reasoning, and self-control, it is possible for a person to experience schizophrenia, mood swings, paranoia, dementia, and psychosis.
+Since these areas of the brain are responsible for cognitive functions, reasoning, and self-control, a person can experience schizophrenia, mood swings, paranoia, dementia, and psychosis.

 Brain Damage Caused By Other Drugs